No. 18 Arizona routs Stanford 91-52

-Chance Comanche added 13 points and 10 rebounds for the Wildcats (13-2, 2-0), who have beaten the Cardinal in 14 straight games.
-Ristic, Markannen and Comanche combined to make 16 of their 20 shots.
+''We're struggling in a lot of ways.
+Against Arizona it was exposed even more, because they do throw the basketball inside,'' Haase said. ''The post defense, we tried to double early on, and they scored eight quick points off of that.
+Our interior play and interior defense should be a strength of our team, and today it was not.''

-Stanford (8-6, 0-2) struggled to get clean shots much of the game and wound up shooting 34 percent, including 22 percent in the second half.
-Reid Travis led the Cardinal with 11 points - seven under his season average - before fouling out.
+Stanford shot 34 percent, including 23 percent in the second half.
+Reid Travis, the Cardinal's 6-8

+power forward, was held to 11 points - seven under his season average - before fouling out.

+''There's a lot that went wrong in this game,'' Travis said. ''"Ultimately, it wasn't our offense that lost this game.
+It was our D.''

 BIG PICTURE

 Arizona: Point guard Parker Jackson-Cartwright, in just his second game back after missing six with a high ankle sprain he suffered Nov.
-30 against Texas Southern, shot 0-for-4 but had six assists in 22 minutes.
+30 against Texas Southern, shot 0-for-4 but dished a game-high six assists in 22 minutes off the bench.
 He gives Arizona one more weapon on offense, especially as a facilitator for the team's big men.

 Stanford: The Cardinal is struggling to defend the perimeter and the dribble drive.
 Arizona made 10 of 14 shots from the 3-point arc two days after Arizona State converted 13 of 24.
 The Wildcats also attacked the rim, repeatedly drew fouls and cashed in with a 21-for-23 performance at the free throw line.